 - Lime zest

-- BLOOM: Pour the water into a small high sided bowl and sprinkle it with the gelatin.
+BLOOM: Pour the water into a small high sided bowl and sprinkle it with the unflavored gelatin powder.
 Let sit for the gelatin to absorb the water.

-- WARM: While the gelatin is blooming, add the coconut milk, vanilla, honey and pinch of salt to a small saucepan over low-medium heat.
-Warm the coconut milk until it is almost steaming, but don't allow it to boil.
-Remove the coconut milk from the heat and add a few tablespoons of the hot mixture to the bowl with the bloomed gelatin.
-Whisk to combine until the gelatin is smoothly incorporated without lumps.
-Add the gelatin mixture to the rest of the hot coconut milk and stir until it is incorporated.
+WARM: While the gelatin is blooming, add the coconut milk, vanilla, honey and pinch of salt to a small saucepan over low-medium heat.
+Warm until the milk is almost steaming, but don’t allow it to simmer or boil.
+Remove from the heat and add a few tablespoons of the hot mixture to the bowl with the bloomed gelatin.
+Whisk to combine until the gelatin is smoothly incorporated without lumps, then add that gelatin mixture to the rest of the warmed milk in the saucepan and stir it through.

-- BLEND: Add the mango, lime juice and salt to the bowl of a mini food processor and blitz until completely smooth.
-You can also make the couli using a stick blender and a narrow container to blend in.
+BLEND: Add the mango, lime juice and salt to the bowl of a mini food processor and blitz until completely smooth.
+You can also make the couli using an immersion blender and a narrow container to blend in.
 Keep the mango coulis in an airtight container in the fridge until you are ready to assemble the mango panna cottas.